Marco Calderoni

-Marco Calderoni (born 18 February 1989) is an Italian footballer who plays as a left-back for Cesena.
+Marco Calderoni (born 18 February 1989) is an Italian footballer who plays as a left-back for Serie D club Nardò.

 Club career

 Piacenza

 Calderoni made his first team debut on 25 May 2008 against Cesena, the 2nd last match of the season.

-In February 2010, Piacenza and Serie A outfit Palermo agreed for a loan exchange between Calderoni and Romanian full-back Cristian Melinte, with the former joining the rosanero with immediate effect.
+In February 2010, Piacenza and Serie A outfit Palermo agreed on a loan exchange between Calderoni and Romanian full-back Cristian Melinte, with the former joining the rosanero with immediate effect.

 He played his first game in a rosanero jersey, as well as his first Serie A game, as a starter in a 3–1 home win to Bologna.
 He returned at Piacenza at the end of the season, with only one appearance during his short stint with the Sicilian side.

-In January 2011 is made official his transfer on loan Ascoli.
+In January 2011, he transferred on loan to Ascoli.

 Grosseto

 In January 2012 Calderoni was signed by Grosseto.

 Bari

 On 14 August 2013, Calderoni was signed by Chievo.
 Half of the registration rights, valued for €90,000, was immediately swap to Bari, for the full registration rights of Claiton dos Santos, valued for undisclosed fee.
 Calderoni signed a 5-year contract with Bari.
 In March 2014, the liquidator of Bari also adjusted the valued of the 50% registration rights, to €126,700.
-However, in June 2015 Cheivo bought back Calderoni for a price below the valuation, for €80,000.
+However, in June 2015, Cheivo bought back Calderoni for a price below the valuation, for €80,000.